ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Related Work

-\paragraph{Text-to-Image Generation.} Text-to-image generation is the task of synthesizing images according to natural language descriptions.
-Early works adopted generative adversarial networks~(GANs)~\citep{DBLP:conf/nips/GoodfellowPMXWOCB14} to produce image samples based on text as condition~\citep{DBLP:conf/cvpr/XuZHZGH018,DBLP:conf/cvpr/ZhuP0019,DBLP:conf/cvpr/Tao00JBX22,DBLP:conf/cvpr/0010KBLY21}.
-Inspired by the success of transformers in generation tasks~\citep{DBLP:conf/nips/VaswaniSPUJGKP17}, researchers have also explored text-to-image generation as a sequence-to-sequence problem, with auto-regressive transformers as generators and text/image tokens as input/output sequences.
-Models armed with large-sized transformers trained on large-scale image-text data such as ERNIE-ViLG~\citep{DBLP:journals/corr/abs-2112-15283}, DALL-E~\citep{DBLP:conf/icml/RameshPGGVRCS21}, Cogview~\citep{DBLP:conf/nips/DingYHZZYLZSYT21}, Make-A-Scene~\citep{DBLP:journals/corr/abs-2203-13131}, and Parti~\citep{DBLP:journals/corr/abs-2206-10789} have displayed strong performance on both image fidelity and image-text alignment.
-Recently, another line of works have applied diffusion models~\citep{DBLP:conf/icml/Sohl-DicksteinW15}, shaping it as an iterative denoising task~\citep{DBLP:conf/nips/HoJA20,DBLP:conf/iclr/SongME21}.
-By adding text condition in the denoising steps, practices such as LDM~\citep{DBLP:journals/corr/abs-2112-10752}, DALL-E~2~\citep{DBLP:journals/corr/abs-2204-06125}, and Imagen~\citep{DBLP:journals/corr/abs-2205-11487} constantly set new records in text-to-image generation.
+\textbf{Text-to-Image Generation.} Text-to-image generation is the task of synthesizing images according to natural language descriptions.
+Early works adopted generative adversarial networks~\cite{DBLP:conf/nips/GoodfellowPMXWOCB14} to produce images based on text~\cite{DBLP:conf/cvpr/XuZHZGH018,DBLP:conf/cvpr/ZhuP0019,DBLP:conf/cvpr/Tao00JBX22,DBLP:conf/cvpr/0010KBLY21}.
+Inspired by the success of transformers in generation tasks~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, models such as ERNIE-ViLG~\cite{DBLP:journals/corr/abs-2112-15283}, DALL-E~\cite{DBLP:conf/icml/RameshPGGVRCS21}, Cogview~\cite{DBLP:conf/nips/DingYHZZYLZSYT21}, Make-A-Scene~\cite{DBLP:journals/corr/abs-2203-13131}, and Parti~\cite{DBLP:journals/corr/abs-2206-10789} have also explored text-to-image generation as a sequence-to-sequence problem, with auto-regressive transformers as generators and text/image tokens as input/output sequences.
+Recently, another line of works have applied diffusion models~\cite{DBLP:conf/icml/Sohl-DicksteinW15}, shaping it as an iterative denoising task~\cite{DBLP:conf/nips/HoJA20,DBLP:conf/iclr/SongME21,DBLP:conf/iclr/SalimansH22}.
+By adding text condition in the denoising steps, practices such as LDM~\cite{DBLP:journals/corr/abs-2112-10752}, DALL-E~2~\cite{DBLP:journals/corr/abs-2204-06125}, and Imagen~\cite{DBLP:journals/corr/abs-2205-11487} constantly set new records in text-to-image generation.
 Based on diffusion models as the backbone, ERNIE-ViLG~2.0 proposes incorporating knowledge of scene and mixture-of-denoising-experts mechanism into the denoising process.